Peach Dump Cake

 Servings: 12 servings

 With just 5 ingredients and 5 minutes of prep, this Peach Dump Cake is one of the easiest desserts ever!
-Perfect for summer served with some vanilla ice cream.
+Perfect all year round with a dollop of vanilla ice cream.

 Ingredients